What do we know?

 Enjoy being physically active, have fun and encourage children to join in.

-Children with active parents and cares are more likely to be active.
+Children with active parents and carers are more likely to be active.